Helothermine: Sources

 Helothermine is a toxin found in the venom (salivary secretion) of the Mexican beaded lizard Heloderma horridum horridum, one of the four subspecies of the beaded lizard.
 Besides helothermine the venom of the Mexican beaded lizard also contains at least three other toxins and several enzymes.

 Chemistry

 The peptide HLTx consists of 242 amino acids residues in a single polypeptide chain.
 It is stabilized with eight disulfide bridges and has a molecular weight of 25.5 kDa.
 The iso-electric point is 6.8 and the N-terminal amino acid sequence is: Glu-Ala-Ser-Pro-Lys-Leu-Pro-Gly-Leu-Met-Thr-Ser-Asn-Pro-Asp-Gln-Gln-Thr- Glu-Ile.

 HLTx shows no structural similarities with any of the known sodium-, potassium- or calcium channel-specific toxins.
 Highest similarities are found with a family of cysteine-rich secretory proteins (CRISP), found in human and in mice testes.

 Target and mode of action

-HLTx inhibits ryanodine receptors of sarcoplasmatisch reticulum and both calcium channels and potassium channels.
+HLTx inhibits ryanodine receptors of sarcoplasmic reticulum and both calcium channels and potassium channels.